 Harrisburg Traffic Violations Lawyer

-While most traffic violations will not result in jail time or criminal penalties, they can become worse over time.
+While most traffic violations in PA will not result in jail time or criminal penalties, they can become worse over time.
 In Pennsylvania, receiving a traffic violation will add points to your driving record, and with enough points, your license can be suspended and you can receive a fine.

 You should be cautious any time you are cited for a traffic violation in PA to ensure you avoid further consequences.
 Get help from the Harrisburg lawyer at the Dorward Law Firm today.
 We offer free consultations to help you learn more about how to fight your charges and protect your driving privileges.

-Fighting Your Traffic Ticket
+Fighting Your Traffic Ticket in Pennsylvania

 For most people, a traffic ticket is an annoyance that can be dealt with as it comes.
 For others, however, admitting guilt by paying a ticket is not a luxury they can afford.
 While law enforcement may make a compelling case for why you should just pay it, there are many reasons not to.